magento/magento2-pwa/README.md

         composer config repositories.ext path "./ext/*/*/*"
         ```

-1. Finally, install your extension module:
+1. Finally, install the `pwa` metapackage:

     ```bash
-    composer require [module name]
+    composer require magento/pwa-studio
     ```

-At this point, the module is symlinked inside the vendor directory, which allows both running a Magento installation with additional modules as well as doing development using the standard git workflow.
+At this point, all the `pwa` modules are symlinked inside the vendor directory, which allows both running a Magento installation with additional modules as well as doing development using the standard git workflow.

-You may need to ensure that Magento2-pwa\* modules is listed as enabled when you run bin/magento module:status.
+You may need to ensure that there are no Magento_PWA* modules listed as `enabled` when you run `bin/magento module:status`.
 If they are, [follow the docs on how to enable modules](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/build/enable-module.html).

-### Setting up Git workflow
+### Setting up the Git workflow

 To improve the developer experience when working with this repository structure, a few additional items may be configured: